-Popcorn Finance was created by Chris.
+Chris Browning created Popcorn Finance.
 It’s a podcast that discusses different personal finance topics.

 Check out this episode about Bonds.

 Alaya Linton is a personal finance coach.
-Her site is meant to be a source of hope for people who are frustrated, hopeless, or angry about their personal finances.
+Her site is meant to be a source of hope for frustrated, hopeless, or angry people about their personal finances.